flowfree/audio-transcriber-api/README.md

 ## Run with Docker
-If you have Docker installed on your machine, you can run the API using a single command:
+If you have Docker installed on your machine, you can run the API using Docker:

+1. Copy the `env_sample` file into `.env` and modify its values:

+        REDIS_HOST=redis
+        REDIS_PORT=6379

+1. Run the app:

         docker compose up

     The API will be running and accepting requests on port 8000.

 ## Documentation